EntrustCorporation/draft-pq-external-pubkeys/draft-ounsworth-pq-external-pubkeys.md

 When ExternalValue is placed into a SubjectPublicKeyInfo.subjectPublicKey, the ExternalValue.location MUST refer to a DER-encoded SubjectPublicKeyInfo, which MAY be base64 encoded as per [RFC4648] for easier transport over text protocols.

-## External Signature

-When used with a signatureAlgorithm, algorithm parameters are to contain the AlgorithmIdentifier of the signature that is being externalized.

-When ExternalValue is placed into a signatureValue, the location MUST refer to the BIT STRING of a signatureValue, which MAY be base64 encoded as per [RFC4648] for easier transport over text protocols.